netd-tud/riot-exercises/08-coap-basic/README.md

 Add a new CoAP resource to the server to interact with LEDs on the board.
 Upon a GET request it should return the status of the specific LED.
-When a PUT request is received, the payload should used to set the new status of the LED.
+When a PUT request is received, the payload should be used to set the new status of the LED.

 **NOTE: The CoAP server is implemented in `server.c`, that's where you are going** **to work.**